Altai-man/cro-ldap/docs/reference/cro-ldap-client.md

 ### Extensions

+_NOT YET IMPLEMENTED_

-A general support for LDAP Extended Operation is provided and a set of specific extensions supported by `perl-ldap` package is included.
+A generic support for the LDAP Extended Operation is provided and a set of specific extensions is included.

-In general case, to send an extended request a `extend` method is called with two named arguments: `name` is required and represents the operation's LDAP OID passed as `Str` object, and `value`, which is an instance of a class that can be serialized using `ASN::Serializer` class.
+In  case, to send an extended request a `extend` method is called with two named arguments: `name` is required and represents the operation's LDAP OID passed as `Str` object, and `value`, which is an instance of a class that can be serialized using `ASN::Serializer` class from ASN::BER distribution.
 In case if the extended request does not include a value, it can be omitted.

 To use included extensions from `Cro::LDAP::Extension` compunit, an instance of particular class is constructed and passed to `extend`